carbon-design-system/design-system-website/src/content/style/motion/motion.md

+**_Motion_ brings your work to life.
+It guides you forward faster—from here to there, now to next, start to finish—towards progress.
+Purposeful, responsive, and precise motion creates productive interactions for the user.**

-## Principles
+## Characteristics

-Elements of every IBM product should behave with awareness and precision.
-Our content moves to clarify information hierarchy, inform intent, and give feedback in order to guide users through complex experiences.
+### Energetic

+Motion feels alive, presenting information with vigor and vibrancy.
+Each movement expresses enthusiasm as it brings users closer to their goals.

-### Responsive & Meticulous
+### Rhythmic

-In general, IBM's motion is faster than our competitors.
-We embrace speed and efficiency, yet our attitude is attentive and unassuming.
-This is why we designed a new set of easing curves and shortened durations to reflect this principle.
-Keep in mind that in our products, our role is to be a respectful host to the professionals across many industries, and we do not keep them waiting.
+Elements work together in a steady rhythm and pace.
+Careful choreography balances small and sweeping movements to orient and guide users in the flow.

-### Purposeful & Progressive
+### Sensitive

-Constantly ask the question: is motion needed here?
-Is this motion going to better orient, guide, or empower our users to quickly complete their task?
-Here are some opportunities for purposeful and progressive motions in an interface:

-- a function, such as opening a drop-down menu
-- a solution to UX need, such as reducing cognitive load with progressive disclosure
-- a message, such as "I'm working on it!" by giving instant feedback
-- a guidance, such as revealing a call for action button last to draw users' attention
+Motion acts with awareness to create a two-way conversation.
+It anticipates needs and provides subtle signals, helping users respond to changing conditions.

 ## Guidelines

+### Provide value

+Before applying motion, always ask: is motion adding value?
+Will it orient, guide, or empower people to advance their work?
+Take time to articulate key moments in the interface where applying animation could enhance or augment the experience.

+Examples of opportunities for purposeful UI motion:

+- give feedback, such as hover states, active states
+- component behaviors, such as opening a drop-down menu
+- solutions to UX need, such as reducing cognitive load with progressive disclosure
+- provide guidance, such as revealing a call for action button last to draw users' attention

-### Duration
+### Dynamic duration

-Motion should fast enough to not attract attention, but slow enough to not feel sudden.
+Motion should be fast enough to be seen, but slow enough to be felt.
 When calculating the duration of your motion, consider the following factors:

-- larger magnitude of motion needs a longer duration
+- larger magnitude of motion needs a longer duration.
 - an important or unexpected change deserves a longer duration than expected changes
-- motion happening on a smaller screen should take longer than when happening on a large screen
+- allow for larger distance or longer duration on mobile to make it more perceivable

 <!-- <div data-insert-component="MotionExample" data-props="duration,300ms,600ms"></div> -->